mrsdno/work-day-scheduler/README.md

 * The website also will track the time.
 * The current time will be red, so you know what you should be working on now.
 * Times in the past will be green so you know what you should have completed already.
+* Times in the future will be gray.

 ![screenshot](/assets/img/screenshot.PNG)